 Objective: Nutrisystem's product packaging hadn't changed in 5 years.
-With a new logo in the mix they were looking for a new, modern, clean design that could traverse all product types, utilize existing photography and highlight the meal occasions for customers.
+With a new logo in the mix, they were looking for a modern, clean design that could traverse all product types, retain existing food photography and highlight the meal occasions for customers.

-Direction/Design: Given the extreme differentiation in the packaging for the different product types, I decided a bar containing the logo and the meal occasion would highlight both and still allow for space for the photography.
-The colors for each meal occasion were modernized from the previous neon hues.
-The fonts were simplified to create the desired clean look.
-The food images were clipped and treated with faded neutral backgrounds to create consistency between the images in spite of the different styles of photography.
-The templates for core product packaging types were designed first keeping in mind the more high-end frozen packaging would need to be elevated in design.
+Direction/Design: Given extreme differentiation in packaging for the various products, I employed a bar with logo and meal occasion to highlight both and grant space for the photography.
+Colors for each meal occasion were changed from the previous neon hues.
+Fonts were simplified for a more clean look.
+Food images clipped and assigned faded neutral backgrounds to align the images and retain divergent styles of photography as charged.
+Templates for core product packaging types were designed first, keeping in mind that the more high-end frozen packaging would need to be elevated in design.

-The design was surveyed with 5 others to a pool of customers and was the clear winner.
-I designed the templates, ran production with an agency, proofed and art directed food photography for future product shoots.
+My designs were surveyed amidst 5 others by a pool of customers and were the clear winners.
+I designed the templates, ran production with an outside agency, proofed and art directed food photography for future product shoots.

 Objective: St. Joseph's Preparatory School needed for a high-end brochure to promote their school and to reach out to alumni for donations to support the school.